Our eating disorders service is a specialist service offering a community based treatment for adults with a clinical diagnosis of an eating disorder.

 All our treatment pathways are based on the assessment outcome and discussions with the individual involved to make sure their needs are taken into account.

-The Eating Disorders Service is available 9.00am to 5.00pm Monday to Friday (excluding Bank Holidays).
+The eating disorders service is available Monday to Friday, 9am to 5pm (excluding bank holidays).
 An answerphone may sometimes be on during these times, but it is checked regularly throughout the day, so we will call you back as soon as possible.

-If you need urgent help outside of these hours, please contact the out of hours mental health services (Support Matters) on 0800 001 4330.
+If you need urgent help outside of these hours, please call the out of hours mental health services on 0800 001 4330.

-If you are in crisis, please visit Mental Health Cris Cornwall
+If you are in crisis, visit our mental health crisis webpage.

-We recommend two websites to support those with an eating disorder and their families, these are:
+We recommend the following websites to support people with an eating disorder and their families.